-‘World’s Sexiest DJ’ Nata Lee Spreads Her Legs In The Pool, Then Wears A Sexy Black Slingshot
+'World's Sexiest DJ' Nata Lee Sizzles In A Sexy Black Slingshot

 "Unreal," added another, with a fire emoji.

-In another sultry shot, Nata Lee recently posted a picture of her derriere at the beach, as previously covered by The Inquisitr.
+In another sultry shot, Nata Lee recently posted a picture of her figure at the beach, as previously covered by The Inquisitr.